turbot/steampipe-plugin-aws/docs/tables/aws_sagemaker_training_job.md

   aws_sagemaker_training_job;
 ```

-### Get details of ML compute instances and ML storage volumes associated with training job
+### Get details of associated ML compute instances and storage volumes for each training job

 ```sql
 select